 Buyers should reference the Benchmark Price and Total Cost of Ownership sections of this report for assistance in creating a budget.

 Buyers should consider vendors that offer a solution that meets the requirements of the RFP.

 Buyers should review the experience of vendors based on client references and the quality of their customer service.

 Buyers should evaluate providers based on the estimated costs of the child day-care services.

-For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.
+For a detailed list of key criteria to consider when evaluating providers, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should provide the timeline of the RFP and project.

 Buyers must include the date of when proposals are due and when the award information will be available.

 Buyers should provide any other benchmark dates that suppliers will need to be aware of.